Lao She: Career

-Marriage and Family
+Marriage and family

-In 1930, Hu Jiqing was studying at Beijing Normal University.
-His mother was afraid that she would delay her lifelong events because of her studies.
-Linguist Mr. Luo Changpei is a friend of Hu Yiqing's brothers.
-Once, he went to Hu's house to play, and Hu Mu asked him to help him find out.
+In 1930, Hu Jieqing was studying at Beijing Normal University.
+Hu's mother was afraid that she would delay marriage and having children because of her studies.
+Linguist Luo Changpei was acquainted with Hu Jieqing's brothers.
+Once, Lao She went to Hu's house to play, and Hu Mu asked him to play hide and seek.
 At this time, Lao She happened to be returning from London, and he had written works, so Luo Changpei introduced Lao She to Hu Mu.
-After learning about Lao She's talent and character, Hu Mu was extremely happy, and privately appointed the son-in-law of Chenglong.
-Luo discussed together a detailed plan for Lao She and Hu Jiqing to meet.
+After learning about Lao She's talent and character, Hu Mu was extremely happy and privately appointed Lao She the son-in-law of Chenglong.
+Luo discussed together a detailed plan for Lao She and Hu Jieqing to meet.
 In the winter of 1930, Lao She returned to Peiping.
-Under Luo's arrangement, Lao She was dragged by friends everywhere to eat, and there was always Hu Yiqing on the dinner table.
-After frequent meetings, Hu and Shu developed affection.
-It was not until the summer of 1931 that Hu Yiqing graduated, and the two held a wedding.
-Half a month after the marriage, Lao She brought his wife to Jinan and continued to teach at the university, while Hu Jiqing taught in a middle school.
-The first child of the two was born in Jinan, a girl named Shuji.
-In 1935 the second child, son Shu Yi was born.
-In 1937, he gave birth to his third child in Chongqing, named Shu Yu.
-In 1945, the young girl Shu Li was born.
+Under Luo's arrangement, Lao She was dragged by friends everywhere to eat, and there was always Hu Jieqing at the dinner table.
+After frequent meetings, Hu and Lao developed affection.

+In the summer of 1931 Hu Jieqing graduated.
+The two held a wedding in the same year.
+Two weeks after the marriage, Lao She brought his wife to Jinan and continued to teach at the university, while Hu Jieqing taught in a middle school.

+The couple had four children, Shu Ji, Shu Yi, Shu Yu and Shu Li.
+The first child of the two was born in 1933 in Jinan, a girl named Shu Ji; son Shu Yi was born two years later, and after another two years, she gave birth to his third child in Chongqing, named Shu Yu, with the youngest girl Shu Li born in 1945.